 How does the designated index differ from a relevant broad market index?
+Not applicable

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote. • Where can the methodology used for the calculation of the designated index be found?
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Where can the methodology used for the calculation of the designated index be found?

-https://investmentsolutions.societegenerale.lu/fr/sustainability-related-disclosures/

-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Sustainable investment means an investment in an
+More product-specific information can be found on the website: https://investmentsolutions.societegenerale.lu/fr/sustainability-related-disclosures/ Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-economic activity

-that contributes to

-an environmental or

-social objective,

-provided that the

-investment does not

-significantly harm

-any environmental

-or social objective

-and that the

-investee companies

-follow good

-governance

-practices.